Lebanon's collapse piles strain on army, security forces

 One member of the security forces, speaking on condition of anonymity, said he wanted to leave after many years because it had become hard to pay rent.
 He said he knew three others who had deserted, which is punishable by law, and worried commanders would reject his request for a discharge.

-"If nothing works, I'll have to resort to fleeing," he said, adding he used to be able to buy his children whatever they wanted but now could barely afford a few groceries.
+"If nothing works, I'll have to resort to fleeing," he said.
+"We're ready to protect of course but...I used to buy my kids whatever they wanted.
+Now I can barely afford groceries."

 "We're feeling the choke but we're enduring."
 He said a sense of national duty and bleak job prospects across Lebanon helped keep forces from wavering, but warned they should not "be pushed too far."